Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

     cap = cv2.VideoCapture('http://127.0.0.1:8080?action=stream')
 ```

-Capture the camera image and save it to `cap`.
+Capture the camera image and save it to  `cap` .

 The function  `cap.read`  is to read the captured image.

 True: the `ret` value of image is read.

 False: The value of image 'ret' was not read.

 `img` is a frame of the camera that was read.

 **(2) Enter Image Processing**

-When the captured image is read, “ret” value is True.
+When the captured image is read, `ret` value is True.

 {lineno-start=290}